jwpincus/ruby-submissions/1701-b/2module/exploration/sinatra_v_rails.markdown

 ### Exercise:

 1. Take a look at this stripped down Sinatra app and this stripped down Rails app.
 How are they different and how are they similar?
 Identify 5 differences, and for each one describe 1-2 implications.
 What effect does that difference have for each framework?
 If you don't know exactly, draw on your knowledge and experience and make some educated guesses/inferences.
 Also, practice your research skills to look into the differences.
++ Rails has more functionality that is automated and hidden inside of the app.
+Sinatra requires you to be more explicit, but allows more flexibility
 1. Consulting blogs and commentary you find online, identify 3 similarities between Rails and Sinatra.

++ rack based
++ They are both designed to make it very quick to get a basic app up and running
++ They are both built on Ruby and integrated with activerecord

 1. Consulting blogs and commentary you find online, identify 3 things that distinguish Rails, advantages.

++ more scalable
++ Rails is good at databases
++ Easier to spell

 1. In your Rails project, what does the `routes.rb` file inside of the `/config` directory do?
 What does this correlate to in our Sinatra app?

++ the routes in the controller

 1. We teach Sinatra by adding some structures that Sinatra doesn’t need, but help you make the transition between Sinatra and Rails.
 What does a stripped down implementation of Sinatra look like, and what are the pieces we’ve added for educational purposes?

++ ???